Publish Reports with Google Calendar Data in Crystal Reports

 Use the Report Wizard to design a report based on up-to-date Google Calendar data.

 Crystal Reports has many options for offloading data processing to remote data; this enables real-time reporting.
-The CData ODBC Driver for Google Calendar brings this capability to Crystal Reports.
+The CData ODBC Driver for Google Calendars brings this capability to Crystal Reports.
 This article shows how to create a report on Google Calendar data that refreshes when you run the report.

 Connect to Google Calendar Data

-If you have not already, first specify connection properties in an ODBC DSN (data source name).
+If you have not already, specify connection properties in an ODBC DSN (data source name).
 This is the last step of the driver installation.
 You can use the Microsoft ODBC Data Source Administrator to create and configure ODBC DSNs.

 You can connect to Google APIs on behalf of individual users or on behalf of a domain.
 Google uses the OAuth authentication standard.
 See the "Getting Started" section of the help documentation for a guide.

-Design a Report
+Design a Report in SAP Crystal Reports

-1. Click File -> New -> Standard Report.
+1. File -> New -> Standard Report.
+Create a standard report.

-3. Configure the data source by selecting the tables and fields needed in the report.
-This example uses the Summary and StartDateTime columns from the VacationCalendar table.
+3. Configure the data source by selecting the tables needed in the report and clicking NEXT.
+Add the table.

 Create a Chart

-1. In the Standard Report Creation Wizard, select the Bar Chart option and select the column you grouped by, Summary in this example, in the On Change Of menu.
+1. In the Standard Report Creation Wizard, select the Bar Chart option and select the column you grouped by in the "On change of" menu.

 2. In the Show Summary menu, select the summary you created.

 3. Select filters and a template, as needed, to finish the wizard.
+Select a chart type.

 Working with Remote Data

-To ensure that you see updates to volatile data, click File and clear the "Save Data with Report" option.
+To ensure that you see updates to data, click File and clear the "Save Data with Report" option.
 As you interact with the report, for example, drilling down to hidden details, Crystal Reports executes SQL queries to retrieve the data needed to display the report.
 To reload data you have already retrieved, refresh or rerun the report.